- After 13 years of WPC, the conference is rebranded Microsoft Inspire

 If you’re considering attending Inspire 2017, first of all, great!
 I hope to see you there.
-Before the excitement can truly start to set in, however, you need to get ready.
+Before the excitement can truly start to set in, you need to get ready for this Microsoft Partner conference.
 The team learned not to underestimate the amount of work involved in preparing for the event itself.

 - Set a budget.
 Include all your costs and, most importantly, stick to them.
 Resist the temptation to get another 10,000 leaflets or cards printed at extra expense unless you believe it’s absolutely necessary.

 - Decide who is attending.
 Ideally, this needs to be done well ahead of time.
 Not only is this a cost and logistical issue (think flights, accommodation etc.) but keep in mind who will be tasked with getting the daily business done during the event.

 - Pinpoint collateral and your USP.
 What are you taking to the show?
 How is it being produced, collated, and rehearsed?
 Do this planning now, so your experience at Inspire is more strategic and prepared.

 Once at Inspire 2017, you need to be very clear about who is doing what, and when.
 Consider the following: